-This course will further explore sculpture techniques, processes, and approaches to three-dimensional space.
-Students will have greater independence to develop creative approaches to complex problems and will be introduced to a wider array of techniques associated with the use of mixed media such as clay, wood, metal, and plaster, as well as nontraditional materials.
+Students will have greater independence to develop creative approaches to complex problems and will be introduced to a wider array of traditional and non-traditional approaches to developing work within this field.
 Students will also develop a concise artist statement through multiple revisions.
 Coursework will include lectures, critiques, field trips, and studio work.
-May be offered concurrently with VISA 250 and VISA 450.